bonfire-networks/osn-landing/src/about.md

 ## Reclaiming scientific discourse, one conversation at a time.

-Open Science Network emerged from a simple but powerful observation: when scientists depend on corporate platforms for critical discourse, they become vulnerable to the whims of billionaires and shareholder profits.
-The collapse of "ScienceTwitter" scattered years of valuable scientific conversations across fragmented platforms, revealing how thoroughly our community had become dependent on infrastructure we neither owned nor controlled.
+Open Science Network emerged from a simple but powerful observation: when researchers rely on corporate platforms for essential communication, they risk losing control over their own work and community.
+The collapse of "ScienceTwitter" endangered years of valuable scientific exchange, exposing just how dependent we had become on infrastructure we neither owned nor governed.

-## Built by Scientists, for Scientists
+## Built for scientists, by scientists

 We believe scientific discourse deserves better.
-Open Science Network is **co-designed with researchers, scientific communities, and open science advocates** who understand that the infrastructures of scientific communication shape science itself.
-When platforms optimize for engagement over accuracy, they fundamentally cannot host trustworthy scientific discourse.
+Open Science Network is **co-designed with researchers, scientific communities, and open science advocates** who know that the tools of scientific communication shape science itself.
+Platforms that prioritize engagement over accuracy cannot foster trustworthy scientific exchange.

-Our solution is different: **federated digital spaces where researchers and their institutions maintain complete control** over their conversations, data, and collaborations.
-Universities can host their own instances while connecting to a global network of scientific communities.
-Discussions become citable FAIR objects with DOIs.
-Publications come alive with rich metadata and collaborative annotations.
+Our approach is different: **federated digital spaces where researchers and institutions retain full control** over their data, including conversations and networks.
+Universities can host their own instances while also being connected to a global network of scientific communities.
+Discussions can become citable FAIR objects with DOIs.
+Publications are enriched with metadata and collaborative annotation.

-## Community-Governed, Open by Design
+## Community-governed, open by design

-Open Science Network operates without venture capital or private funding.
-We're building infrastructure that **serves science instead of extracting value from it**.
-Every line of code is open source.
-Every decision involves the research community.
-Every feature addresses real needs identified through ongoing collaboration with scientists worldwide.
+Open Science Network is a non-profit initiative operating without venture capital or corporate funding.
+We’re building infrastructure that **serves science, not shareholders**.
+All code is open source.
+Every decision is made with the research community.
+Every feature is shaped by real needs identified through ongoing collaboration with scientists worldwide.

-## The Future of Scientific Communication
+## The future of scientific communication

-We envision a world where scientific conversations transcend institutional walls without sacrificing institutional sovereignty.
-Where valuable research insights are preserved as permanent, citable parts of the scholarly record.
-Where a physicist at MIT can seamlessly collaborate with a climate scientist at ETH Zurich, each using their institution's platform while connecting to the broader open social web.
+We envision a world where scientific collaboration seamlessly crosses institutional boundaries without sacrificing autonomy.
+Where research insights are preserved as permanent, citable parts of the scholarly record.
+Where a physicist at MIT can connect with a climate scientist at ETH Zurich—each using their institution’s platform, yet connected through the open social web.

-This isn't just about building better tools—it's about **building the infrastructure that science deserves**.
-Infrastructure owned by researchers, governed by communities, and designed to amplify human knowledge rather than corporate profits.
+This isn’t just about better tools—it’s about **building the infrastructure science needs**.
+Infrastructure owned by researchers, governed by scientific communities, and designed to advance knowledge, not corporate profit.

-**Join us in reclaiming scientific discourse.** The future of research communication should be in the hands of researchers themselves.
+**Join us in reclaiming scientific discourse.** The future of research communication belongs in the hands of researchers.

 ---

-## Ready to Join the Movement?
+## Ready to join the movement?

 <div class="p-4 rounded-box border border-base-content/20">
     <div class="p-0 m-0 text-base-content font-bold text-2xl flex items-center gap-3">
         <svg class="w-11 h-11 fill-primary" xmlns="http://www.w3.org/2000/svg" width="32" height="32" fill="#000000" viewBox="0 0 256 256"><path d="M94.81,192,65.36,214.24a8,8,0,0,1-12.81-4.51L40.19,154.1a8,8,0,0,1,1.66-6.86l30.31-36.33C71,134.25,76.7,161.43,94.81,192Zm119.34-44.76-30.31-36.33c1.21,23.34-4.54,50.52-22.65,81.09l29.45,22.24a8,8,0,0,0,12.81-4.51l12.36-55.63A8,8,0,0,0,214.15,147.24Z" opacity="0.2"></path><path d="M152,224a8,8,0,0,1-8,8H112a8,8,0,0,1,0-16h32A8,8,0,0,1,152,224ZM128,112a12,12,0,1,0-12-12A12,12,0,0,0,128,112Zm95.62,43.83-12.36,55.63a16,16,0,0,1-25.51,9.11L158.51,200h-61L70.25,220.57a16,16,0,0,1-25.51-9.11L32.38,155.83a16.09,16.09,0,0,1,3.32-13.71l28.56-34.26a123.07,123.07,0,0,1,8.57-36.67c12.9-32.34,36-52.63,45.37-59.85a16,16,0,0,1,19.6,0c9.34,7.22,32.47,27.51,45.37,59.85a123.07,123.07,0,0,1,8.57,36.67l28.56,34.26A16.09,16.09,0,0,1,223.62,155.83ZM99.43,184h57.14c21.12-37.54,25.07-73.48,11.74-106.88C156.55,47.64,134.49,29,128,24c-6.51,5-28.57,23.64-40.33,53.12C74.36,110.52,78.31,146.46,99.43,184Zm-15,5.85Q68.28,160.5,64.83,132.16L48,152.36,60.36,208l.18-.13ZM208,152.36l-16.83-20.2q-3.42,28.28-19.56,57.69l23.85,18,.18.13Z"></path></svg>
-        <div class="text-primary">For Research Communities Ready to Deploy</div>
+        <div class="text-primary">Ready to deploy your own Open Science Network?</div>
     </div>
     <p class="mt-3">Set up your own Open Science Network instance and join the federated research ecosystem.
-Complete technical documentation and community support included.</p>
+Technical documentation and community support available.
+Perfect for institutions with their own hosting infrastructure and technical department.</p>
     <a href="/setup" class="btn pb-0 mb-0 btn-primary">Deploy Your Instance</a>
 </div>

 <div class="p-4 mt-3 rounded-box border border-base-content/20">
     <div class="p-0 m-0 text-base-content font-bold text-2xl flex items-center gap-3">
         <svg class="w-11 h-11 fill-primary" xmlns="http://www.w3.org/2000/svg" width="32" height="32" fill="#000000" viewBox="0 0 256 256"><path d="M240,128l-48,40H64L16,128,64,88H192Z" opacity="0.2"></path><path d="M69.12,94.15,28.5,128l40.62,33.85a8,8,0,1,1-10.24,12.29l-48-40a8,8,0,0,1,0-12.29l48-40a8,8,0,0,1,10.24,12.3Zm176,27.7-48-40a8,8,0,1,0-10.24,12.3L227.5,128l-40.62,33.85a8,8,0,1,0,10.24,12.29l48-40a8,8,0,0,0,0-12.29ZM162.73,32.48a8,8,0,0,0-10.25,4.79l-64,176a8,8,0,0,0,4.79,10.26A8.14,8.14,0,0,0,96,224a8,8,0,0,0,7.52-5.27l64-176A8,8,0,0,0,162.73,32.48Z"></path></svg>
-        <div class="text-primary">Need implementation support or custom development</div>
+        <div class="text-primary">Need support or custom development?</div>
     </div>
     <p class="mt-3">
-    Join our pilot program for white-glove setup, researcher training, and ongoing technical assistance.
-Perfect for institutions new to federated infrastructure.</p>
+    Join our pilot program for white-glove setup, researcher training, customisation or custom development, and ongoing technical assistance.
+Perfect for those new to federated infrastructure.</p>
     <a href="/start" class="btn pb-0 mb-0 btn-primary">Apply for our pilot program</a>
 </div>